How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

-Each exam is three hours in length and covers 220 test questions—60% from the area of specialty, and 40% from the general CCE exam.
-Upon passing, crime lab technicians will be awarded a specific status—Diplomate (for bachelor’s degree holders with over two years laboratory experience, typically reserved for supervisors), Fellow (for those with all Diplomate requirements plus an additional proficiency certification), or Affiliate (for diploma or associate degree holders still completing their first two years of experience).
+Each exam takes three hours and covers 220 test questions—60% from the area of specialty and 40% from the general CCE exam.
+Upon passing, crime lab technicians are awarded a specific status—Diplomate (for bachelor’s degree holders with over two years of laboratory experience, typically reserved for supervisors), Fellow (for those with all Diplomate requirements plus an additional proficiency certification), or Affiliate (for diploma or associate degree holders still completing their first two years of experience).

-Again, while certification isn’t required to work as a crime lab technician, holding certification can open doors to better career opportunities and set you apart from other job candidates.
+Again, while specific certification isn’t required to work as a crime lab technician, obtaining certification can open doors to better career opportunities and set you apart from other job candidates.

 Forensic Lab Technician Programs